BEIBEICAO/BENG183/template.md

 In order to study these interactions, the scientists have developed a series of chromatin conformation capture (3C) techniques since 2002. **Hi-C is An extension of 3C that is capable of identifying long range chromatin interactions in an unbiased, genome-wide fashion.** <br>

 Hi-C couples proximity ligation and do massively parallel sequencing, therefore it has the following advangtages:
-- All v.s. all
+- **All v.s. all**
+    - In 3C derived techniques, ‘1’, ‘Many’ and ‘All’ indicate how many loci are interrogated in a given experiment.
+For example, ‘1 versus All’ indicates that the experiment probes the interaction profile between 1 locus and all other potential loci in the genome.
+‘All versus All’ means that one can detect the interaction profiles of all loci, genome-wide, and their interactions with all other genomic loci [1].
+By the time when 3C was first developed, we were only able to analysis ‘one versus one’ loci interactions.
-- Doesn’t require any prior knowledge
+- **Doesn’t require any prior knowledge**
+- **High through-put**
+    - Hi-C techniques has the highest through-put (billion reads per sample) of 3C-derived technologies.
+Due to the decreasing cost of 2nd generation sequencing, Hi-c is widely used.
-- Study genomic architecture at multiple scales
+- **Study genomic architecture at multiple scales**
     - From initial results identified features such as chromosome territories, to the segregation of open and closed chromatin, and finally chromatin structure at the megabase scale.